rickystream94/dj-library-management-tools/readme.md

 1. Build: `dotnet build .\LibTools4DJs.sln -c Release`.
 1. Find the generated `LibToolsForDJs.exe` under the `bin` folder.

+### After execution of commands that generate a new rekordbox XML file
+1. Import the generated `rekordbox_collection_YYYY-MM-DD_HH-mm.xml` into Rekordbox.
+1. In the rekordbox.xml pane, you will notice the `MIK Key Analysis` & `MIK Energy Level Analysis` playlists.
+1. Select all tracks in each playlist, right‑click → "Import to collection".
+Now those tracks will show the correct key from the MIK analysis (only relevant to M4A tracks) and will have a colour based on the energy level as detected by MIK.

 ### Delete Tracks

 ```powershell